 For more information on how to find an attorney, go to: Find a Lawyer

 If you can’t afford an attorney, the courts will assign you a public defender, which is a free lawyer.
 The Public Defender has access to investigators, experts in forensics and social case workers.
 Public Defenders are licensed lawyers, members of the State Bar and are legally licensed to represent you in court and practice law.

 Have you or someone you know used a Public Defender or court appointed attorney?
 How did they do?

-Court records are are public records and are available upon request.
+Court records are public records and are available upon request.
 They include a court case file with a docket sheet and all of the motions, documents, and evidence filed during your court case.
 You, and anyone else, can access court records using the Mineral County website, or by going to the Mineral County Clerk of Court.